prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

                                                    Example: ``thrift://192.0.2.3:9083`` or
                                                    ``thrift://192.0.2.3:9083,thrift://192.0.2.4:9083``

+``hive.metastore.username``                        Which user is used to access Hive Metastore.
+                                                   Send users to Metastore like Hive clients.

 ``hive.config.resources``                          An optional comma-separated list of HDFS
                                                    configuration files.
 These files must exist on the machines running Presto.
 Only specify this if